-For intra-articular therapeutic injection, a syringe containing a corticosteroid (eg, triamcinolone acetonide 40 mg or methylprednisolone acetate 40 mg) and/or a long-acting anesthetic (eg, 0.25% bupivacaine), and a hemostat to help switch syringes
+For intra-articular therapeutic injection, a syringe containing a corticosteroid (eg, triamcinolone acetonide 40 mg or methylprednisolone acetate 40 mg) and/or a long-acting anesthetic (eg, 0.25% bupivacaine), a 22-gauge needle, and a hemostat to help switch syringes, if needed

 Sterile technique is necessary to prevent microbial contamination of both the joint space and the aspirated synovial fluid.

 Needle insertion is just distal to the Lister tubercle (dorsal radial tubercle) and ulnar to the extensor pollicis longus tendon.

 Neurovascular injury may occur if needle entry is on the radial side of the extensor pollicis longus tendon (ie, in the anatomic snuffbox).

 Arthrocentesis of the wrist